Amorymeltzer/mls/notes.md

 - Manually calculate (ie not in excel/google sheets) stats?
 - Individual stats with goal AVG?
 Would need a player page...
 - Average batting order for ranking?
 Prob not worth it.
+- PA or AB or what?
+Insert TB or not?